lightdock/lightdock.github.io/tutorials/0.9.1/membrane/index.md

     <br><br>
 </center>

 We have prepared a Python script to parse, rename and remove non-necessary beads for the membrane protocol in LightDock: <a href="data/prepare4lightdock.py">prepare4lightdock.py</a>.
-You will need to execute it in your terminal using the <a href="data/3x29_default_dppc-coarsegrained.pdb">3x29_default_dppc-coarsegrained.pdb</a> PDB file as input:
+You will need to execute it in your terminal using the [3x29_default_dppc-coarsegrained.pdb](data/3x29_default_dppc-coarsegrained.pdb) PDB file as input:

 ```bash
 python3 prepare4lightdock.py 3x29_default_dppc-coarsegrained.pdb membrane_cg.pdb
 ```

-The output of this script is the <a href="data/membrane_cg.pdb">membrane_cg.pdb</a> PDB file (Figure 4).
+The output of this script is the [membrane_cg.pdb](data/membrane_cg.pdb) PDB file (Figure 4).

 <center>
     <img src="membrane/3x29_mmb.png">